 Variability in peat thickness at Site P2 (Figure 8) is similar to that described for Site P1 (Figure 7) and is confirmed at three coring locations (at 10, 50 and 100 m along the profile) resulting in total peat thicknesses of 9 m or more , 8.7 and 8.8 m respectively.
 Since topography can be considered flat at the scale of measurement used in this profile, these results confirm that the interface between the peat and the underlying sandy clay transition is undulating and that resistivity values for the peat (between 100-185 Ohm m) and transitional layer (below 100 Ohm m) are consistent with those shown in Figure 7.
 The clay layer imaged with the resistivity profile in Figure 7 (and confirmed from coring in that figure) is also visible in Figure 8 just below the transitional layer and at approximate depths between 10-14 m.
-Although GPR profiling at this site was also performed using 100 MHz antennas, results are inconclusive (and thus not presented here) since subsurface reflections appear to only penetrate about 3-4 m depth.
-Site P2 was surveyed during the last day of the field campaign when 50 MHz antennas malfunctioned as explained in the methods section.
 For cores P2.1 and P2.2 the soils averaged 57.0 % C with a C content of 5,892.3 Mg ha-1 (Table 2).

-5. Discussion
+4. Discussion